dgoldrup17/HW2/README.md

 ### Compilation
 Compile the program using a C++ compiler.
-For example: g++ -I ./ *.cpp -- Used this command in the file that has the program: on Terminal: 1. cd Documents 2. cd HW2 3. g++ -I ./ *.cpp
+For example: g++ -o HW2 HW2.cpp -- Used this command in the file that has the program: on my Terminal: 1. cd Documents 2. cd HW2 3. g++ -o HW2 HW2.cpp --- (For capi - on CSHW folder - cd CSHW.
+Then g++ -o HW2 HW2.cpp ---> ./HW2 1e+08 1.0)
-Then execute with this: ./a.out 1e+08 1.0 --- (can use other inputs for loop bound and loop counter as command line arguments)
+Then execute with this: ./HW2 1e+08 1.0 --- (can use other inputs for loop bound and loop counter as command line arguments)